 There was some discussion on the PHC record about continuing the hearing, but neither party made such a motion, and ALJ Mann declined to do so.
 Consistent with OAH practices and procedures, ALJ Mann ordered the Parties to meet and confer as follows:

-The parties are ordered to meet and confer no later than Thursday, December 14, 2023, by 5:00 PM, to discuss scheduling witnesses and how much time each witness will take.
+The parties are ordered to meet and confer no later than Thursday, December 14, 2023, by 5:00 p.m., to discuss scheduling witnesses and how much time each witness will take.
 The parties shall discuss any issues related to counsel and witnesses appearing ... for the hearing.

 According to the sworn declaration of Ms. Bayne, she contracted the flu and became very ill during the same week of the PHC.
 She asked the “head” of her office staff, James D. Peters, III, to “correspond with opposing counsel,” and to “send them a Joint Witness List” she had prepared.
 Ms. Bayne further testifies that “due to a high fever and very sore throat, I could not respond to telephone calls, nor even access my voicemails ….
 I would have engaged in the meet and confer process at least in part by telephone or Zoom had I not had the flu that week.”
 Ms. Bayne contends that there is “no mandate” to speak only by telephone to conduct a meeting and confer, and that doing so in writing is permissible.